-&lt;sup>20Curnow and Gross describe such a hybrid strategy: "building a rational and well-argued case to present insurgent campaign that rejects a university's process loses the ability to present itself as a reasonable source of credible information, though an approach based on cooperation risks being subtly undermined by resistant administrations or opponents with private channels of influence.
-Different dynamics may operate after the first official rejection at any particular school.
-Also, even if the CFFD campaign was entirely successful, it doesn't exhaust a university's capacity to act on climate change.
+While the persuasive and confrontational strategies can be used together in a certain measure, campaigns must essentially either embrace the decision-making process proposed by the university and seek to encourage a positive decision through rational argument, evidence, and the development of support in various campus constituencies, or they can reject the proposed process as illegitimate and seek to pressure the university to change it.^{29,30,31} An insurgent campaign that rejects a university's process loses the ability to present itself as a reasonable source of credible information, though an approach based on cooperation risks being subtly undermined by resistant administrations or opponents with private channels of influence.32 Different dynamics may operate after the first official rejection at any particular school.
+Also, even if the CFFD campaign was entirely successful, it doesn't exhaust a movement", p.
+250.

-Another strategic question is precisely what form of divestment to seek.
-A common choice, essentially recommended by 350.org, is to divest from "The Carbon Underground: The World's Top 200 Companies, Ranked by the Carbon Content of their Fossil Fuel Reserves", though alternatives include calling for divestment specifically from mountaintop removal coal mining, or more broadly from institutions like banks that themselves invest in major fossil fuel projects.
-Some campaigns have chosen specifically or especially to target the coal industry and Canada's bitumen sands.
-This has particular political and geographic relevance in North America as production of these fossil fuel types is concentrated to decision makers and building support on campus to push these decision makers should they balk".
+29Curnow and Gross describe such a hybrid strategy: "building a rational and well-argued case to present to decision makers and building support on campus to push these decision makers should they balk".
 Still, this involves at least provisionally accepting the legitimacy of the school's decision-making process.
 Curnow and Gross, "Injustice Is Not an Investment: Student Activism, Climate Justice, and the Fossil Fuel Divestment Campaign", p.
 375.